 Susie's grief arc also brings great comedic moments during her temporary stint at the Weissman apartment.
 My favorite scene is when she accompanies Rose to one of her matchmaking sessions at the tea room and delights over being ordered a cup of whipped cream.
 For as snobby as Abe and Rose can be, I love that they accept Susie's pajama-clad presence with minimal questioning.
 Moishe and Shirley, who show up for dinner during Susie's first night sleeping over, are likewise unperturbed.

-I have historically given the Palladinos, the co-writers of this episode, a fair amount of shit, but "Everything Is Bellmore" features them at thei best.
+I have historically given the Palladinos, the co-writers of this episode, a fair amount of shit, but "Everything Is Bellmore" features them at their best.
 It makes me deeply sad to think about Jackie, a man who lived a quiet, honest life that went unnoticed, even by those closest to him.
 It took his death for Susie to realize that he was someone worth knowing, someone who deserved a funeral with more than four people.

 When Jackie's sister initially asked if she could deliver the eulogy, I figured Susie would choke or uncover some surprising information.
 I was not expecting her to take charge of the situation by moving Jackie's small crew into a room with more people so that they could all hear about how special he was.
 "Maisel" is usually so concerned with being funny that when it throws down a serious, emotionally complex scene like this, it hits hard.